-You can see this tradeoff in the perch example of section 6.4.1 and Figure 6.9.
-Recall that, as I added monomials to the regression of weight against length, the fitting error went down; but the model that uses length 10 as an explanatory variable makes very odd predictions away from the training data.
+You can see a crude version this tradeoff in the perch example of section 7.4.1 and Figure 7.11.
+Recall that, as I added monomials to the regression of weight against length, the fitting error went down; but the model that uses length10 as an explanatory variable makes very odd predictions away from the training data.
 When I use low degree monomials, the dominant source of error is bias; and when I use high degree monomials, the dominant source of error is variance.
 A common mistake is to feel that the major difficulty is bias, and so to use extremely complex models.
 Usually the result is poor estimates of model parameters, and huge variance.
-Experienced modellers fear variance more than they fear bias.
+Experienced modellers fear variance far more than they fear bias.